Links Fun Stuff Graphics Chessmaster

 Alexander "Xander" Lincoln (code name: John X)

 Mad scientist with a flair for the dramatic.
-Classically trained in the sciences, he dropped out of college, invented his own school of mathematics, and crafted strange but patently useless machines in his basement lab until York found him.
-The only downside to working on the bleeding edge of the scientific method is that his devices are wildly unpredictable, and when they go wrong, even he doesn't know why.
+Classically trained in the sciences, he dropped out of college in his first year, retreating to his basement to invent his own school of mathematics and craft exotic chemicals for fun and profit.
+The downside to working on the bleeding edge of the scientific method is that his inventions are wildly unpredictable, and when they go wrong even he doesn't know why.
 Luckily, what Xander's careful calculations can't fix, York's percussive maintenance usually can.

 As paranoid as he is curious, he prefers to lay low when it comes to public acts of evil.
 He tries to keep as healthy of a work-life balance as possible for a busy supervillain, and "John" can sometimes be seen reading at a local coffeeshop between long hours of nefarious doings in the lab.